cytopia/devilbox/docs/Usage.md

 <sub>Be aware that if multiple lines are uncommented, the last one takes effect.</sub>

+For an in-depth explanation about how to configure each service, you should have a look at [Configure](Configure.md).

 #### 5.1 Httpd versions

 1. Open the `.env` file in your favorite editor